 The video scenes were randomly grouped into batches of 250 videos.
-Each batch was provided to three different annotators.
-Where each annotator varies in age and gender from the others.
-Actually, we are 6 annotators, 4 men and 2 women with an age range that goes around 20's to 40's years.
-The final label was assigned in two possible ways.
+Each batch was provided to three different annotators considering that the final label could be assigned in two possible ways.
 The first one by majority vote and the second one by considering that if at least one of the annotators labeled the video as hate speech (hate speech class corresponds to label 1) then the final label should be hate speech as well.